Dr. Ryan Stewart, DO

 How Common is Stress Urinary Incontinence?

-Remember, while SUI is common, it is not a normal part of aging or an inevitable consequence of childbirth.
-It’s a medical condition that can be treated effectively.
+One thing I always tell my patients: SUI is common, but it is not a normal part of aging or an inevitable consequence of childbirth.
+It’s a medical condition, and we have good treatments for it.

 Causes and Risk Factors